 Dr Cathryn Charnell-White is Head of Department of Welsh and Celtic Studies at Aberystwyth University.
 Her research focuses on Welsh identity, women and poetry in Early Modern Wales.
 She was the departmental Equality and Diversity Champion (2018–20) and sat on the central committee for equality and diversity.
 She is an advocate for ensuring that students see themselves reflected in the curriculum and has developed a new module in partnership with the Department of Theatre Film and Television called ‘Testunau’r Enfys’ (Rainbow Texts), which will be the first LGBT+ module of its kind in a Welsh Department.
 Cathryn was elected as a Literature Wales Board Member in November 2019.

 Natalie Jerome has worked as a Publisher and Acquiring Editor for some of the UK’s most prominent publishing houses including Penguin Random House, Pan Macmillan, Bonnier Books and HarperCollins where she was a commissioner for ten years before making the move across to literary agenting for Aevitas Creative Management, a leading transatlantic independent literary agency.
 Included in the 2018 publishing trade magazine The Bookseller’s Industry top 100, she was described as a ‘brand publishing wizard’ having acquired and published books that have sold, during the course of her career to date, six million copies driving revenue of £30m.
-Natalie specialises in commercial Non-Fiction and has commissioned and published books by a host of high-profile names.
+Natalie specialises in commercial Non-Fiction and has commissioned and published books by a host of high profile names including the multi-million copy-selling One Direction titles as well as books from George Best, Alan Carr, Chris Evans, JLS, Little Mix, Gary Barlow and Rochelle Humes.
+As a literary agent, her clients include the actor David Harewood and Sir Lenny Henry.

 As one of the few black Publishers in the UK, Natalie has worked to improve diversity within the industry.
-She is a founding trustee and board member for Creative Access, a mentoring and graduate trainee scheme for black and minority ethnic candidates looking for paid internships across the media sector.
+She is a board member for Literature Wales and is a founding trustee and board member for Creative Access, a mentoring and graduate trainee scheme for black and minority ethnic candidates looking for paid internships across the media sector.
 In her first 12 months as an agent she was shortlisted as Literary Agent of the Year at the 2021 British Book Awards and in 2016 Natalie was highly commended for her work at the National Business in the Community Race Equality Awards.

 Craig Austin is a London-based writer and arts critic and a long-standing associate editor of Wales Arts Review, for whom he continues to be a senior contributor.
 He is also a highly experienced HR professional with a functional specialism in employee relations and employment law which has been gained across a range of major companies and sectors.
 Aside from the arts, Craig pursues a passion for modernist and post-war architecture, the latter having been influenced at an early age by his brutalist concrete hometown of Cwmbran.